dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 - `Entity()` &mdash; Used for entities like primary and foreign keys, such as `Entity('order_id')`.

-Note: If you prefer a more strongly typed `where` clause, you can optionally use `TimeDimension()` to separate out categorical dimensions from time ones.
+Note: If you prefer a `where` clause with a more explicit path, you can optionally use `TimeDimension()` to separate out categorical dimensions from time ones.
 The `TimeDimension` input takes the time dimension and optionally the granularity level. `TimeDimension('metric_time', 'month')`.

 ```graphql
 mutation {